Block Basis Factorization for Scalable Kernel Matrix Evaluation: Abstract

 \section{Abstract}

-Kernel matrices are popular in machine learning and scientific computing, but they are limited by their quadratic complexity in both construction and storage.
-It is well-known that as one varies the kernel parameter, \emph{e.g.}, the width parameter in radial basis function kernels, the kernel matrix changes from a smooth low-rank kernel to a diagonally-dominant and then fully-diagonal kernel.
-Low-rank approximation methods have been widely-studied, mostly in the first case, to reduce the memory storage and the cost of computing matrix-vector products.
-Here, we use ideas from scientific computing to propose an extension of these methods to situations where the matrix is not well-approximated by a low-rank matrix.
-In particular, we construct an efficient block low-rank approximation method---which we call the Block Basis Factorization---and we show that it has $\mathcal{O}(n)$ complexity in both time and memory.
-Our method works for a wide range of kernel parameters, extending the domain of applicability of low-rank approximation methods, and our empirical results demonstrate the stability (small standard deviation in error) and superiority over current state-of-art kernel approximation algorithms.
+Kernel methods are widespread in machine learning; however, they are limited by the quadratic complexity of the construction, application, and storage of kernel matrices.
+Low-rank matrix approximation algorithms are widely used to address this problem and reduce the arithmetic and storage cost.
+However, we observed that for some datasets with wide intra-class variability, the optimal kernel parameter for smaller classes yields a matrix that is less well approximated by low-rank methods.
+In this paper, we propose an efficient structured low-rank approximation method---the Block Basis Factorization (BBF)---and its fast construction algorithm to approximate radial basis function (RBF) kernel matrices.
+Our approach has linear memory cost and floating point operations R1{5}{for many machine learning kernels}.
+BBF works for a wide range of kernel bandwidth parameters and extends the domain of applicability of low-rank approximation methods significantly.
+Our empirical results demonstrate the stability and superiority over the state-of-art kernel approximation algorithms.